saifulkhan/storytelling-vis/README.md

 }
 ```

- To instantiate a feature, use the constructor of a concrete feature class.
-Set properties using method chaining:
+**Creating Feature:** To instantiate a feature, use the constructor of a concrete feature class.
+Set properties using method chaining.
 For example, when a feature `PEAK` is detected it creates a `Peak` object as follows.
 The default feature properties are used unless defined in feature-action table.

 ```ts
 new Peak()